alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 **Pros**

 - You have the ability to control runtime complexity, binary size, and risk exposure without having to rebuild the JSON files in each pull request.
-- There’s no risk of desynchronization between originating Jsonnet code and resulting JSON.
+- There's no risk of desynchronization between originating Jsonnet code and resulting JSON.

 **Cons**

 - The build is more complex.
-- It’s harder to evaluate the concrete change during code review.
+- It's harder to evaluate the concrete change during code review.

 ### Late: Evaluate at Runtime